hyperledger/fabric/docs/source/policies/policies.md

 The policies in an application channel govern the ability to add or remove members from the channel.
-Application channels also govern which organizations are required to approve a chaincode before the chaincode is defined and committed to a channel using the Fabric chaincode lifecyle.
+Application channels also govern which organizations are required to approve a chaincode before the chaincode is defined and committed to a channel using the Fabric chaincode lifecycle.
 When an application channel is initially created, it inherits all the ordering service parameters from the orderer system channel by default.
 However, those parameters (and the policies governing them) can be customized in each channel.